Math and computer science courses and programs | Mount Allison

 Math Assessment Test

-Students registering in MATH 1151 are required to pass a Math Assessment Test (each student has two attempts).
+Students registering in MATH 1151 are required to pass a Math Assessment Test.
+Click for further Information regarding the test and some FAQs.

-We encourage students to complete the Math Assessment Test online during the summer.
 Generally, students who struggle with the Math Assessment Test, also struggle with calculus.
-Students who do not pass the Math Assessment Test after two attempts can take MATH 1011 to help prepare them for success in calculus.
+Students who do not pass the Math Assessment Test can take MATH 1011 to help prepare them for success in calculus.

 If you have any questions, please contact the mathematics program advisor at math@mta .